vicharak-in/Axon-NPU-Guide/README.md

 ### How to convert your custom CNN model to rknn format to run it on NPU
 To run CNN models on NPU using rknn-toolkit-lite2, first we need to have models in model.rknn format.
-This conversion needs to be first done on user's personal computer having amd64 based cpu.
+This conversion needs to be first done on user's personal computer having amd64/x86 based cpus.
 Below is walkthrough to setup rknn-toolkit2(that can be used for model conversion), and convert your model to .rknn format.

-#### Follow below steps to install rknn toolkit 2 on your PC having linux on it
+#### Follow below steps to install rknn toolkit 2 on your PC (x86/amd64 ) having linux os on it
 - clone the rknn-toolkit2 repo https://github.com/airockchip/rknn-toolkit2.git
 command: `git clone https://github.com/airockchip/rknn-toolkit2.git`
 - go to directory rknn-toolkit2/rknn-toolkit2/packages